chooooh/IV1201/test/README.md

 ## download chromedriver
 - https://chromedriver.storage.googleapis.com/index.html?path=98.0.4758.102/

-## NOTE
+## prerequisites
-The function Test.test_signup_success(self) requires the specified user to not exist in the database, i.e.
-The test will only pass the first execution
+- The function Test.test_signup_success(self) requires the specified user to not exist in the database, i.e. The test will only pass the first execution.
 Override and implement your own Test.remove_user(self, username, driver) function.
+- add users with the following credentials (verify with test.py)
+  - applicant
+    - username: zven
+    - password: 123
+  - recruiter
+    - username: admin
+    - password: 123456

 ## run tests
 - run the web server as usual